nycmeshnet/nycmesh.net/content/network-status.md

 ---
-title: "Brooklyn Connectivity Update 2018-10-25"
+title: "Network status 2018-10-25"
 ---

+2018-10-27

+A storm took down our node 1417 and is affecting 3 nodes in the East Williamsburg area.
+We hope to have this fixed tomorrow.

+2018-10-25

 Problem fixed!
+All ok.

 A failed upgrade caused downtime at the major hub node in Brooklyn this morning.
 It was fixed at 4:15pm today.